Stektpotet/imt2531-exam/README.md

 - [x] Combining daylight cycle and season, using a ramp texture where sampling happens on seasonTime and dayTime.
 - [x] dynamic intensities of sunlight (sunrise/sunset) based on real life kelvin temperature values of the sun, applied by sampling a ramp texture on the day/night-time.
-- [x] water shader with effects based on sunlight
+- [x] water shader with effects based on sunlight (due to the blend function and color of terrain underneath the water, this almost looks like some sort of water scattering)
 - [x] shader to dynamically draw the sun on in the skybox. works out of the box with any skybox texture. everything is done on the shader
-- [x] decreased color values in steep areas of the map, further simulating effects of gravity and erotion in the map. (works somewhat ok, the magic values needed has not quite yet been found)
+- [x] decreased color values in steep areas of the map, further simulating effects of gravity and erotion in the map. (works somewhat ok, the magic values needed has not quite yet been found.
+Turns out, this was also commented out in a commit due to the desaturated color values it caused - FIX: use a smoothstep or other stepping/curve mechanism to evaluate steepness erosion effect)

 ## Task 2 Advanced Features:
-- [x] Internals view/cockpit view (although, due to conversion isses between obj and the internal format, none of the textures are applied correctly within the cockpit, so the view is fairly useless)
+- [x] Internals view/cockpit view (although, due to conversion isses between obj and the internal format, none of the textures are applied correctly within the cockpit, so the view is fairly useless - For some reason this works better on Linux, no idea why...)
 - [x] Simulated roll-rotation when rotating arount the yaw axis.

 # Install Instructions